-Facebook Removes Trump Political Ads With Nazi Symbol.
+Facebook Removes Trump Ads With Symbol Used By Nazis.
 Campaign Calls It An 'Emoji'

 The Trump campaign responded by drawing a lighthearted comparison to the red triangle symbol: "This is an emoji."

+Trump campaign spokesman Tim Murtaugh said that some products are sold online that use the inverted red triangle in antifa imagery, though experts said it is not a commonly adopted symbol among anti-fascist activists.

+"We would note that Facebook still has an inverted red triangle emoji in use, which looks exactly the same, so it's curious that they would target only this ad," Murtaugh said.

-The campaign also falsely claimed that the symbol is used by Antifa groups and noted that it is not in the Anti-Defamation League Hate Symbols Database.
+The campaign also said that the symbol is not in the Anti-Defamation League Hate Symbols Database.

-But Jonathan Greenblatt, the CEO of the Anti-Defamation League, swiftly pushed back, writing on Twitter that "Nazis used red triangles to identify their political victims in concentration camps.
-Using it to attack political opponents is highly offensive," said Greenblatt, noting that the Trump campaign "needs to learn its history, as ignorance is no excuse for using Nazi-related symbols."
+In an interview with NPR, Jonathan Greenblatt, CEO of the Anti-Defamation League, pointed out that the database is not a collection of historical Nazi imagery.

+"It's a database of symbols commonly used by modern extremist groups and white supremacists in the United States," he said.

 The Nazis used red triangles to identify their political victims in concentration camps.
 Using it to attack political opponents is highly offensive. @POTUS' campaign needs to learn its history, as ignorance is no excuse for using Nazi-related symbols. https://t.co/7R7aGLD7kl— Jonathan Greenblatt (@JGreenblattADL) June 18, 2020

+Earlier Greenblatt had tweeted that "ignorance is no excuse for using Nazi-related symbols."

-It is the latest salvo between Trump and social media companies, which the president has attacked as biased for placing warning labels and removing posts that violate terms of service.
+Facebook's action is the latest salvo between Trump and social media companies, which the president has attacked as biased for placing warning labels and removing posts that violate terms of service.

-The removal of the Trump campaign's Facebook posts, which accrued hundreds of thousands of impressions, was a rare move by the social network of more than 2.5 billion users, which has taken a permissive approach to most political advertisements.
+The removal of the Trump campaign's Facebook posts, which had already accrued more than a million impressions, was a rare move by the social network of more than 2.5 billion users, which has taken a permissive approach to most political advertisements.

+"So in a way, it's kind of closing the barn door after all of the horses have gotten out of the barn," said Sarah Roberts, an assistant professor of information studies at UCLA who studies content moderation.

+Roberts said for the Trump campaign, the advertisement is beneficial regardless of what Facebook's reaction.

 Unlike Twitter, which banned political ads and has added fact-checking labels to Trump tweets, Facebook has taken a more hands-off approach, with CEO Mark Zuckerberg doubling down on the influential social network's free speech absolutism.
 Zuckerberg has said it is not Facebook's job to determine what the truth is and that voting is the best way to hold elected leaders accountable.

 According to the Facebook spokesperson, it is not the first time the platform has removed content from Trump in recent months.
 In March, Facebook took down advertisements from the Trump campaign that made misleading claims about the 2020 census.
-In other instances, though, like in an ad in which Trump wrote of nationwide street protesters, "when the looting starts, the shooting starts," Facebook took no action.
+In other instances, though, such as in an ad in which Trump wrote of street protesters, "when the looting starts, the shooting starts," Facebook took no action.

+The ADL's Greenblatt said his group has been urging Facebook to take a harder stance against intolerance on the platform.

+"The one thing has been consistent with Facebook is the inconsistency," Greenblatt said.
+"It's hard to countenance how some things go up and stay up that are clearly egregious.
+They have an outside role to play in the political conversation, and making sure they push prejudice out of the political conversation is not partisan.
+It's a matter of principle."

 Facebook's move on Thursday comes as the Trump administration escalates its fight with Big Tech.

-The Justice Department on Tuesday announced that it was asking Congress to scale back some of the legal protections social media companies like Facebook and Twitter have long enjoyed, arguing that the legal immunity granted to technology firms in the mid-1990s is out of step with the modern Internet.
+The Justice Department announced Wednesday that it was asking Congress to scale back some of the legal protections social media companies such as Facebook and Twitter have long enjoyed, arguing that the legal immunity granted to technology firms in the mid-1990s is out of step with the modern Internet.

 But tech companies counter that rolling back the safeguards would impinge on free speech by forcing moderators to take down any content deemed offensive.